EllaBrands/stanDev/Stan-Development-Meeting-Agenda.md

 _New topics that should be addressed immediately or by the next meeting._

-- Aki: StanCon in Helsinki
+* Aki: StanCon in Helsinki.
+Dates?

 * __Developer name.
 Short description.
 Desired resolution.__